Choi Mi-sun

-Choi Mi-sun (/ko/; born 1 July 1996) is a South Korean recurve archer.
+Choi Mi-sun (최미선, /ko/; born 1 July 1996) is a South Korean recurve archer.
 She won gold medal in the women's team event at the 2016 Summer Olympics in Rio de Janeiro.

 Career

 2015: Instant success

 Choi made her international debut in May 2015 at the opening stage of the 2015 Archery World Cup in Shanghai, finishing her first competition with a third place in the women's individual event.
 Two stage wins followed at the World Cup's second leg in Antalya later that month, Choi defeating compatriots Chang Hye-jin and the highly favoured 2012 double Olympic gold medalist Ki Bo-bae in the stage's semi-finals and final respectively of the women's individual tournament, before combining with Kim Woojin to win the mixed team event.

 Choi's next international tournament was the 2015 Summer Universiade in July.
 Having been named for the South Korean team alongside Ki, she advanced successfully in the women's individual event to contest her second final of the year against the Olympic champion, the match-up being characterised as a battle between the present and future stars of Korean archery by the Korean newspaper Chungnam Ilbo.
 Ki emerged victorious in what the Yonhap News Agency called a "memorable duel", outscoring Choi ten points to nine in a one-arrow shoot-off after a closely fought match.

 Choi would go on to have further success later in the year, winning medals at the World Archery Championships and an individual gold medal at the season-ending Archery World Cup finals.